History of Lonzo Ball in Timeline

 Lonzo Ball

-Lonzo Ball is an American professional basketball player currently playing for the Chicago Bulls in the NBA.
-A point guard, he rose to prominence after a single season at UCLA, where he was recognized as a consensus first-team All-American.
-He was drafted second overall by the Los Angeles Lakers in the 2017 NBA draft and earned NBA All-Rookie Second Team honors in 2018.
-Ball is known for his passing ability and court vision.
+Lonzo Ball is a professional basketball player currently playing for the Chicago Bulls in the NBA.
+A point guard, he played college basketball for UCLA, earning All-American honors.
+He was drafted second overall by the Los Angeles Lakers in the 2017 NBA draft.
+Ball was named to the NBA All-Rookie Second Team in 2018, marking a promising start to his professional career.

 October 27, 1997: Lonzo Ball's Birth

 On October 27, 1997, Lonzo Anderson Ball was born.
-He later became a professional basketball player.
+He later became a professional basketball player for the Chicago Bulls.

-In the 2017 NBA Summer League in Las Vegas, Lonzo Ball was named the league MVP and had the first triple-double in Vegas since 2008.
+In 2008, the last triple double happened at the NBA Summer League in Las Vegas, where Lonzo Ball was named league MVP.

-In November 2015, Lonzo Ball signed a National Letter of Intent to attend the University of California, Los Angeles (UCLA) and play for the Bruins.
+In November 2015, Lonzo Ball signed a National Letter of Intent to attend UCLA and play for the Bruins.

 2015: D'Angelo Russell traded

-In 2015, D'Angelo Russell, the No. 2 pick, was traded to clear the way for Lonzo Ball.
+In 2015, D'Angelo Russell was traded to clear the way for Lonzo Ball.

-By the end of his senior year in 2016, Lonzo Ball was rated as a consensus five-star recruit in the 2016 high school class.
+By the end of his senior year in 2016, Lonzo Ball was rated as a consensus five-star recruit.

 2016: Freshman at UCLA

-In 2016, as a freshman at UCLA, Lonzo Ball was named to the preseason watch list for the John R. Wooden Award.
+In 2016, Lonzo Ball began his freshman year at UCLA, being named to the preseason watch list for the John R. Wooden Award.

-In 2016, as a high school senior, Lonzo Ball received multiple national high school player of the year awards and led his team to an undefeated 35-0 record and national top ranking.
+In 2016, Lonzo Ball received multiple national high school player of the year awards.
+His team at Chino Hills High School achieved an undefeated 35-0 record and a national top ranking.

 February 4, 2017: Game against Washington Huskies

-On February 4, 2017, Lonzo Ball scored 22 points against the Washington Huskies in a game attended by NBA executives.
+On February 4, 2017, Lonzo Ball scored 22 points against Markelle Fultz and the Washington Huskies in front of NBA executives.

-May 2017: Big Baller Brand Announces ZO2 shoe
+May 2017: Big Baller Brand Announces ZO2 Shoe Release

-In May 2017, Big Baller Brand announced the release of Lonzo Ball's first shoe, the ZO2, priced at $495, sparking criticism regarding its quality and Ball's market presence.
+In May 2017, Big Baller Brand announced the release of Lonzo Ball's first shoe, the ZO2.
+The $495 price tag sparked criticism regarding its quality compared to brands like Nike and Adidas.
+LaVar Ball responded to critics, stating, "If you can't afford the ZO2S, you're NOT a BIG BALLER!"

 September 2017: Release of "Melo Ball 1" and "ZO2"

 In September 2017, Lonzo Ball released his first rap single, "Melo Ball 1", an ode to his youngest brother, LaMelo.
-He also released the song "ZO2", a dedication to his own brand of shoes during that same month.
+During that same month, he also released the song "ZO2", a dedication to his own brand of shoes.

 Loading Video...

-On October 20, 2017, Lonzo Ball scored a then career-high 29 points against the Phoenix Suns.
+On October 20, 2017, Lonzo Ball scored a career-high 29 points in a win against the Phoenix Suns, also getting 11 rebounds and 9 assists.

-December 20, 2017: Named Logo for Junior Basketball Association
+December 20, 2017: Ball Named Logo for Junior Basketball Association (JBA)

-On December 20, 2017, Lonzo Ball was announced as the logo for the Junior Basketball Association (JBA), a league his father LaVar planned to establish.
+On December 20, 2017, Lonzo Ball was announced as the logo for the Junior Basketball Association (JBA), a league his father LaVar planned to establish for high-school basketball players.

-On January 13, 2018, Lonzo Ball sprained the medial collateral ligament (MCL) in his left knee against the Dallas Mavericks.
+On January 13, 2018, Lonzo Ball sprained the MCL in his left knee against the Dallas Mavericks.

-February 15, 2018: Lip Sync Battle and Born 2 Ball Album Release
+February 15, 2018: Lip Sync Battle and Release of Born 2 Ball

 On February 15, 2018, Lonzo Ball and his father participated in Lip Sync Battle as competitors.
-That same day, Ball released his debut album, Born 2 Ball, under the name Zo.
+That same day, Lonzo Ball released his debut album, Born 2 Ball, under the name Zo.
+The album would be released under the Big Baller Music Group.

 On April 6, 2018, Jordan Crawford became the first player besides Lonzo Ball to wear the ZO2s during a game.